MikeXL/www/_posts/2016-01-05-a-bayes-package.md

 ---
 layout: default
-title: "fun with bayes - an R package"
+title: "fun with bayes, mcmc and random walk - an R package"
 date: 2016-01-05 01:02:03 -0700
 ---
 Disclaimer: this package is created for fun, not practically for production use, but please feel free to enhance it and use.o